urbien/urbini/README.md

 ======
 Urbini is a mobile web framework that helps web apps and native apps work together in one network.

+First we will describe this network, and then how Urbini lifts web apps to the level of native apps so that they can be equal peers in that network.

-Urbini is inspired by IFTTT:
+Urbini network, or appnet is inspired by IFTTT:

 1. Like IFTTT it aspires to connect apps and devices (internet of things)